-A complete application to the graduate program includes:
+A complete application includes:

-- Standardized test scores are optional.
+- Standardized test scores (optional)

-- Proof of English Proficiency -
+- Proof of English Proficiency

 All applicants whose first language is not English and who have not earned an academic degree in the U.S. must submit proof of English proficiency.
 This graduate entry requirement to Merrimack College can be demonstrated in any of the following ways:

 - A minimum TOEFL score of 84 on the internet-based test-iBT (with a minimum of 21 on the writing subset)